0 637

 dc.identifier.urihttps://ir.ymlib.yonsei.ac.kr/handle/22282913/191387-

-dc.description.abstractObjectives: This study sought to investigate whether the effects of early rhythm control differ according to age.
-Background: Rhythm control, compared with usual care among patients recently diagnosed with atrial fibrillation (AF), was found to be associated with a lower risk of adverse cardiovascular outcomes.
+dc.description.abstractOBJECTIVES This study sought to investigate whether the effects of early rhythm control differ according to age.
+BACKGROUND Rhythm control, compared with usual care among patients recently diagnosed with atrial fibrillation (AF), was found to be associated with a lower risk of adverse cardiovascular outcomes.
 It is unclear whether the results can be generalized for older adults.
-Methods: This retrospective population-based cohort study included 31,220 patients with AF, from the Korean National Health Insurance Service database, undergoing rhythm control (antiarrhythmic drugs or ablation) or rate control therapy, initiated within 1 year of AF diagnosis.
+METHODS This retrospective population-based cohort study included 31,220 patients with AF, from the Korean National Health Insurance Service database, undergoing rhythm control (antiarrhythmic drugs or ablation) or rate control therapy, initiated within 1 year of AF diagnosis.
 A composite outcome of cardiovascular death, ischemic stroke, hospitalization for heart failure, or myocardial infarction was compared in subgroups stratified by age.
-Results: Compared with rate control, early rhythm control was associated with a lower risk of the primary composite outcome in patients <75 years of age (HR: 0.80; 95% CI: 0.72-0.88).
-The protective association between early rhythm control and cardiovascular outcomes exhibited a linear decrease with advancing age, with declined benefits in patients ≥75 years of age (HR: 0.94; 95% CI: 0.87-1.03; Pinteraction = 0.045).
+RESULTS Compared with rate control, early rhythm control was associated with a lower risk of the primary composite outcome in patients <75 years of age (HR: 0.80; 95% CI: 0.72-0.88).
+The protective association between early rhythm control and cardiovascular outcomes exhibited a linear decrease with advancing age, with declined benefits in patients >= 75 years of age (HR: 0.94; 95% CI: 0.87-1.03; Pinteraction = 0.045).
 Trends toward lower risks of ischemic stroke (HR: 0.78; 95% CI: 0.67-0.90) and acute myocardial infarction (HR: 0.63; 95% CI: 0.41-0.97) were observed in the older adults.
 No significant differences in safety outcomes were found across different ages.
-Conclusions: The beneficial association of early rhythm control with cardiovascular outcomes was attenuated with increasing age, with the larger benefits in younger patients <75 years of age.
-No differences were found by age in treatment-related safety outcomes.-
+CONCLUSIONS The beneficial association of early rhythm control with cardiovascular outcomes was attenuated with increasing age, with the larger benefits in younger patients <75 years of age.
+No differences were found by age in treatment-related safety outcomes.
+(C) 2022 by the American College of Cardiology Foundation.-

 dc.description.statementOfResponsibilityrestriction-

-dc.publisherElsevier Inc.-
+dc.publisherElsevier USA-

-dc.relation.isPartOfJACC.
-Clinical Electrophysiology-
+dc.relation.isPartOfJACC: Clinical Electrophysiology-

 dc.rightsCC BY-NC-ND 2.0 KR-

-dc.titleAge and Outcomes of Early Rhythm Control in Patients With Atrial Fibrillation: Nationwide Cohort Study-
+dc.titleAge and Outcomes of Early Rhythm Control in Patients With Atrial Fibrillation Nationwide Cohort Study-

 dc.typeArticle-